-Further to the much-anticipated Corporation Co-Operation guidance published by the SFO last summer, on 17 January 2020, the SFO published a new chapter of its Operational Handbook entitled “Evaluating Compliance Programs” (the “ECP”), which provides guidance to assist prosecutors in assessing the compliance programs of companies under investigation.
+Further to the much-anticipated Corporation Co-Operation guidance published by the SFO last summer, on 17 January 2020, the SFO published a new chapter of its Operational Handbook entitled “Evaluating Compliance Programs” (“ECP”), which provides guidance to assist prosecutors in assessing the compliance programs of companies under investigation.

-The ECP closely follows the six principles published by the Ministry of Justice in its statutory guidance note, which accompanies the Bribery Act 2010 (the “Guidance”) particularly in relation to adopting a risk-based approach when considering the proportionality of a company’s policies, procedures, and controls (the “Compliance Programme”).
+The ECP closely follows the six principles published by the Ministry of Justice in its statutory guidance note, which accompanies the Bribery Act 2010 (“Guidance”) particularly in relation to adopting a risk-based approach when considering the proportionality of a company’s policies, procedures, and controls (“Compliance Programme”).

 For what purposes should a corporate compliance programme be assessed?

 According to the ECP, prosecutors should assess the existence and strength of Compliance Programmes for the purposes of deciding whether: